The Stone Sculptures of Veerabhadra Temple

 Beside him lies a sculpture of Brahma playing the Mridanga.
 The Mridanga is a percussion instrument from India of ancient origin also known as ‘Deva Vaadyam’ or the instrument of the Gods.

-The column at the southwest part of the hall has an image of Parvati, Shiva’s consort, feeding her husband, disguised as a beggar.
+The column at the southwest part of the hall has an image of Parvati, Shiva’s consort, feeding her husband, who was disguised as a beggar.
+There are many such interesting tales in Indian mythology.

 Beside her statue on another pillar one can see the three-legged Bhringi.
 If you notice carefully, he has 3 legs.
 Wondering why? read on..